Strong, Sustainable Communities for Uncertain Times

 We will seek to support local producers with bulk orders, particularly for food products.
 Our-long term vision is to train local young people in land-based skills to further support food production in the area.
 Our pool of talents and skills once formed and identified will have other skills to share.

-We also wish to offer workshop, office and studio spaces to the local community for both shot and long term rent as a way to contribute to the vibrancy of our wider neighborhood, foster good relationships and raise revenue for the project.
+We also wish to offer workshop, office and studio spaces to the local community for both short and long term rent as a way to contribute to the vibrancy of our wider neighborhood, foster good relationships and raise revenue for the project.

 Facilities for Leisure and Culture